S. John Ross (artist)

-Life

 Early life

-S. John Ross was born Sebastian John Ross, in Detroit, USA, April 24, 1919.
+S. John Ross was born Sebastian John Ross, in Detroit, US, 24 April 1919.
 Inspired by an artist that he saw at Michigan State Fair, he trained with the silhouette artist Budd-Jack, travelling around to different fairs for three years.
 He later worked in Hollywood.

 During World War II, he served in the Philippines, before a period in Australia where he served at Base Section 7 in Sydney, and as Staff Sergeant managed the US driving pool, driving entertainment celebrities such as Bob Hope and Jack Benny.
 In his search for good drivers, he employed a number of Australian women in the WAAAF, thus meeting Florence Phyllis Counsell (known as Phyllis).
 They married in February 1945.

-After the war, Ross returned to the United States with his wife, decided to settle permanently in Australia.
+After the war, Ross returned to the United States with his wife, then decided to settle permanently in Australia.
 They returned on the SS Lurline on 18 March 1946.
 They lived at Falcon Avenue, Hazelbrook, in the Blue Mountains, New South Wales.
 Ross and Phyllis had two sons, John Leyton Ross and Philip Ross.